philcockfield/-fs-stylus/README.md

 # fs-css
-A CSS pre-processor compiler that finds and builds and monitors files across the file-system.
+A super-fast caching CSS pre-processor compiler that finds, builds and monitors files across the file-system.

 ## Examples